-Star Trek: Enterprise is rightly celebrated as the series that showed us a lot of Trek firsts, dealt with the real-world reaction to the 9/11 attacks and gave us arguably the most-likable “regular guy” in the quadrant, Trip Tucker.
+Star Trek: Enterprise is rightly celebrated as the series that showed us a lot of franchise firsts, dealt with the real-world reaction to the September 11 attacks, and gave us arguably the most-likable “regular guy” in the quadrant, Trip Tucker.
 Less discussed is just how wonderfully weird the show got from time to time.

 The Temporal Cold War

 Charles “Trip” Tucker III seems like the type of guy who might meet a lady in some port of call and perhaps woo her for the night.
 But that is not what happens when he meets Ah'len, a Xyrillian engineer who needs some aid with her teraphasic coils.
-During some downtime, she shows him around her ship and they put their fingertips in some rocks.
+During some downtime, she shows him around her ship and they put their fingertips in some pebbles.
 Seems like an odd thing to do, but go with the flow, right?
-This leads to an unexpected problem: Trip Tucker gets pregnant.
+This leads to an unexpected problem — Trip Tucker becomes pregnant.

-Comedy ensues, but also some great insight into our characters.
-“Unexpected” – great title, right? -- was very much a season-one episode.
+Comedy ensues, but there's also some great insight into our characters.
+“Unexpected” – great title, right? – was very much a season-one episode.

-An infant, Sim, is “born” and soon it is a child.
+An infant Sim is “born” and soon it is a child.
 What seemed like a good idea on paper soon makes everyone feel queasy, especially since the child has Trip's memories.
 As Sim gets older, he becomes aware of his purpose.
 He is somewhat defiant, but also aware of the importance of the mission.
-(We aren't just seeking out new worlds here, we are trying to stop the Xindi from destroying all life on Earth.)
-The conclusion of this episode can sit on a shelf with Voyager's controversial “Tuvix,” but might even be a little more bizarre since it is someone essentially dying… to save themselves.
+(We aren't just seeking out new worlds here; we are trying to stop the Xindi from destroying all life on Earth.)
+The conclusion of this episode can sit on a shelf with Star Trek: Voyager's controversial “Tuvix,” but might even be a little more bizarre since it is someone essentially dying... to save themselves.

 Meet The Parents